landelare/emojai/README.md

 The plugin works with arbitrary strings of course, but where's the fun in that?
 Emoji characters turned out to be more useful than you'd initially think, they're very compact.

+Don't forget that you can bring up the built-in emoji selector of Windows by pressing `Win+.` or `Win+;` in the Unreal Editor!